jerryhgladinet/docs/admin/source/chapter01.rst

 Please reference the “Installation Checklist” as well as the “Installation Guide” for information on how to setup and deploy CentreStack.
-This guide is focused on the administration of the |prodname|.
+This guide is focused on the administration of |prodname|.

 .. note::